risis-eu/geoclust/README.md

-# Geoclust
+# GeoClust
 GeoClust is a simple solution to study the geographical aggregation of activities.
 This is done by grouping coordinates (latitude and longitude) into clusters.
+This has been developed by members of the [platform CorText](http://www.cortext.net/) for the [RISIS project](http://risis.eu/).

 ##  The software is based on two different approaches
 First we use a density-based algorithm, DBSCan (Ester, Kriegel, & Sander, 1996), to identify the area where the activities are concentrated.
 Following the original algorithm two parameters are fixed before the calculation: all points of a cluster are surrounded by at least X points in a circle with a diameter of Y km.
 We have added the ability to weighted each X points; the software examines the quantity of activities for each couple of coordinates.
 This step builds initial clusters.